Mark Shimada

 Lire Plus

-Follow Lily's story for "holding on" to dreams and hats in the wind, and not "holding back" when it's time to shine or tell the truth.
-This is a perfect time for you, using these phrasal verbs to hold on to your dreams and to express yourself fully!
+Mary's creative day is perfect for learning "cut off" and "cut out" in fun and relatable ways!
+Her story is useful practice to know how and when to use “cut off” and “cut out” in every day situations.
 Listen to the story’s audio on the Latudio Français Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Verbes à particule en anglais